 [Clause 6 amended by No. 14 of 2010 s.
 79.]

-7. Disqualification of natural persons
+7. Natural persons, disqualification of

 The Commissioner shall not grant a licence on the application of a person if within the period of 5 years immediately preceding the date of the application —

-(a) a business licence held by the applicant has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence;
+(a) a business licence held by the applicant has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence; or

 (b) a business licence held by a body corporate or a firm has been suspended or cancelled by reason of any offence or misconduct connected with the operation of the business carried on pursuant to the licence and at the time of the occurrence of any of the acts leading to the suspension or cancellation the applicant was a director of the body corporate, or a member of the firm, or was otherwise personally involved in those acts; or